taparia11/Programming-Practice/README.md

 # Programming-Practice

-This repository contains advance programming problems solutions which are solved my me on different Plateforms.
+This repository contains advance programming problems solutions which are solved by me on different Plateforms.